The Vanishing of Ethan Carter: Reception

 The Vanishing of Ethan Carter received positive reviews.
 Aggregating review website Metacritic gave the PlayStation 4 version 81/100 based on 33 reviews, and the Microsoft Windows version 82/100 based on 66 reviews.
 The game sold 60,000 copies in its first month on sale.
 As of December 2017, the game has sold over a million copies.

-Julian Aidan from Hardcore Gamer praised its well-designed open world, visuals and story, but criticized the gameplay for being too linear, as well as finding the narrative aspect of the game weak.
+Julian Aidan from Hardcore Gamer praised its well-designed open world, visuals and story, but criticized the gameplay for being too linear, as well as finding the narrative weak.
 Shaun McInnis from GameSpot praised the simple yet enjoyable puzzle-solving, captivating story, outstanding graphics and breathtaking environments, but criticized its weird and vague auto-save system.
-Christopher Livingston from PC Gamer also criticized the save system, but praised the decent voice acting, enjoyable puzzle-solving, as well as the intriguing, satisfying, and wonderfully restrained story.
+Christopher Livingston from PC Gamer also criticized the save system, but praised the voice acting, enjoyable puzzle-solving, as well as the intriguing, satisfying, and wonderfully restrained story.

 Awards

 The Vanishing of Ethan Carter received the Best Game Innovation Awards at 2015's British Academy Games Awards (BAFTA).
+During the 18th Annual D.I.C.E.
+Awards, the Academy of Interactive Arts & Sciences nominated The Vanishing of Ethan Carter for "Adventure Game of the Year" and outstanding achievement in "Art Direction", "Game Direction", and "Original Music Composition".
+The composer of the music of the game, Mikolai Stroinski, was nominated for the 2015 Hollywood Music in Media Awards in two categories: "Best Original Score – Video Game" and "Best Song – Video Game" (song "Valley of The Blinding Mist", vocal by Kyler England).

 Port

 The Vanishing of Ethan Carter was ported to Unreal Engine 4, and was released for the PlayStation 4 on July 15, 2015.
 The Unreal Engine 4 port was released for the PC on September 11, 2015, under the title Vanishing of Ethan Carter Redux.
-Apart from the new engine, the revised version includes a new save system, and eliminates the backtracking from the ending sequence of the game.
+Apart from the new engine, the revised version includes a new save system and eliminates the backtracking from the ending sequence of the game.